 This insurance is focused on the “period of interruption”, and the “estimated profit loss” during this period.
 The “period of interruption” is the period of time after a disaster has occurred during which the physical assets needed for business operations are not generating income.
 For most businesses, this inevitably results in lower profits.
 For some businesses, this profit loss is too much to bear, particularly if that business is heavily reliant on the physical assets that were lost.

-A small trucking company, for example, may have to shut its doors if a sudden fire or tornado hits its lot, taking many of its vehicles out of service for weeks or months.
+For example, a small trucking company, may have to shut its doors if a sudden fire or tornado hits its lot, taking many of its vehicles out of service for weeks or months.
 Covering the cost of the property is important.
 A trucking company that is not moving material or goods is not generating revenue.
 The small profit margins that many trucking companies operate with could mean the shuttering of the business.
-The same is true for a restaurant that suffers a similar disaster, such as a fire.
-Most restaurants operate with profit margins as low as 1.8 percent.
-Many restaurants that deal with fires simply cannot recover.
-The likely reason is that they did not have Business Interruption Insurance, or did not have an adequate policy to cover the loss of income.

 An extended period of interruption without a policy that insures income means that a business may still get the cost of their physical assets recouped.
 However, this will not cover the loss of income for the weeks or months it takes to rebuild the business, pay the lease, cover other insurance costs, pay business taxes, pay employees or cover any other expenses that are common with running a business.